xyz-man/feff_find_best_fit/README.md

 ## Description

-**[FEFF9](http://feff.phys.washington.edu/feffproject-feff.html) find best fit** this is a cli app for compare theoretical and experimental spectra and find the best fit for their linear combinations.
+**[FEFF9](http://feff.phys.washington.edu/feffproject-feff.html) find best fit** this  is a cli app for comparing theoretical and experimental spectra and finding the best fit of linear combinations of theoretical spectra to their respective experimental spectra.

 ## Features